 According to OSHA, wearing a personal fall arrest system (PFAS) is required by law if the worker is exposed to a fall of 6 feet or more.

-There are three main elements needed in order to put together a proper and complete personal fall arrest system:
+There are three main elements needed in order to put together a proper personal fall arrest system:

 - Anchor Points